-The information obtained through consultation with customers (such as the Eastern Selwyn Community Spaces Plan) has indicated a strong desire to improve the quality of the existing buildings.
+The information obtained through consultation with customers, has indicated a strong desire to improve the quality of the existing buildings.
 An improvement programme has been implemented over the last five years and it is expected that demand for improved standards will continue with consequential implications for future provision and upgrading of facilities.